 - Are the store listing preview assets properly localized and easy to read?

-It’s important to keep in mind that app metadata (title, icon and developer name) that does not meet the new policies will not be allowed on Google Play, just as assets that don’t meet the upcoming guidelines may be also ineligible for recommendation and promotion on Google Play.
+It’s important to keep in mind that app metadata (title, icon, and developer name) that does not meet the new policies will not be allowed on Google Play, just as assets that don’t meet the upcoming guidelines may also be ineligible for recommendation and promotion on Google Play.

-For this reason we suggest you to seize this opportunity to make some changes in your app, not only to fulfill Google requirements but mainly to improve your ASO and therefore your business.
+That’s why you should keep informed about the changing policies for the Play Store app listings coming soon.
+We suggest you seize this opportunity to make some changes in your app, not only to fulfill Google requirements but mainly to improve your ASO and, therefore, your business.